josssch/mock-ui/readme.md

         - Their color is set to `transparent` so they don't shrink in size
     - Cursor is `not-allowed`
     - Text color should be 50% less opaque

-## API Design

-I have tried to make it so components make use of Svelte v5's new feature, [Snippets](https://svelte.dev/docs/svelte/svelte#Snippet), wherever they can.
-These effectively allow for passing Svelte code as arguments, but I avoided that where I could.

 ### Example 1 / `MockButton`